 Graduation Requirements

-- Have on file an application as a degree-seeking graduate student.
+- Have on file an application for this master's degree program.

 - Have on file one official transcript from EACH college/university attended of all previous coursework taken.